 - LoneCrusader’s Intel INF set

-The hard disk was prepared as a 32GB FAT32 partition before installation.
+The hard disk was prepared in advance as a 32GB FAT32 partition.

-Windows 98 does install on the E520, but it behaves oddly:
+Windows 98 does install on the E520, but post-install behaviour is unusual:

-- Long black screens after reboot (minutes, not seconds)
+- Long black screens after reboot, sometimes minutes long

-- Apparent freezes during setup that eventually recover
+- Apparent freezes during boot that eventually recover

 - Hanging on the “Welcome to Windows 98” screen